-Our Broad Branch Road Spring 2017 Neighborhood Lecture Series continues with Conel M. O'D. Alexander, a staff scientist at DTM.
-Alexander will present, "Rocks from Space: Be Grateful and a Little Afraid" at 6:30 p.m. on Thursday, April 27, 2017, in the Greenewalt Lecture Hall.
+Our Broad Branch Road Spring 2017 Neighborhood Lecture Series continues with Andrew Steele, a staff scientist at the Geophysical Laboratory.
+Steele will present, "Mars, Moons, Missions & Microbes: Life as We Don't Know It - How Do We Find It?" at 6:30 p.m. on Thursday, May 25, 2017, in the Greenewalt Lecture Hall.

 Doors open at 6 p.m.
 Lecture Hall seating is first to come, first serve.
 Eventbrite tickets are not required, so please arrive early to reserve your seat.
 Eventbrite registration is encouraged to skip the sign-in process at the door.

-Light refreshments will be available before the lecture at 6 p.m.
+Light refreshments will be served before the lecture at 6 p.m.